sAksham-Ar/Prof_List/README.md

 # Prof_List
-A python script that gets Professors Name, Field of Interest, E-mail, Website and University and saves it in a csv file using selenium.
+A python script that gets Professors Name, Field of Interest, E-mail, Website and University from https://inspirehep.net/ and saves it in a csv file using selenium.

 ## Dependencies